filipsPL/autowx2/README.md

 # installation

 :warning: Tested for x86 and amd64 architectures.
-Still to be checked on a Raspberry Pi.
+Still to be checked on a Raspberry Pi (issue #29)

 ## x86 and amd64